 Terminating a committee

-A political committee’s public disclosure obligations do not end simply because the election is over.
 Under the law, committees must continue to publicly report their campaign activities on a Form 460 until they formally terminate.

 If no funds are left in a committee’s campaign bank account and it will not raise additional funds, the committee should close the account and campaign committee.

 Before terminating, a committee must have filed all required campaign statements and disclosed all reportable transactions.
 This includes the disposition of leftover funds and elimination of all debts.
+The committee must also pay any outstanding late fees or fines prior to terminating.

 HOW TO TERMINATE